 Amigos de Iracambi is a non profit, registered in Brazil and the US, and located in one of the world’s top biodiversity hotspots: Brazil’s Atlantic Forest.
-At Iracambi you’ll be on the front line of biodiversity conservation and sustainability and you’ll gain first hand experience in biodiversity conservation, (agroforestry, regenerative agriculture, medicinal plants, forest monitoring,) and sustainability, (community outreach and environmental education.)
-So, whether you’re collecting seeds in the forest, working in our forest nursery, planting trees on local farms, cataloging medicinal plants, helping out in the agroforestry plots, harvesting coffee, maintaining our forest trails, making videos and adding to our photo library, or riding the school bus to the village to share your language and culture with local schoolkids, you’ll be having a ball, contributing your skills to a great cause, and learning all sorts of things you never thought you could.
+At Iracambi you’ll be on the front line of biodiversity conservation and sustainability and you’ll gain first hand experience in biodiversity conservation, (agroforestry, reforestation, medicinal plants, forest monitoring,) and sustainability, (community outreach and environmental education.)
+So, whether you’re collecting seeds in the forest, working in our forest nursery, planting trees on local farms, cataloging medicinal plants, harvesting coffee, maintaining our forest trails, making videos and adding to our photo library, or riding the school bus to the village to share your language and culture with local schoolkids, you’ll be having a ball, contributing your skills to a great cause, and learning all sorts of things you never thought you could.
 Because Iracambi is all about Saving Forests and Changing Lives and you are warmly welcomed to become a part of it!

 We’ve been here for over twenty years, and during that time we’ve planted over 130,000 native forest trees, founded the first program of environmental education in the region, set up the first web-based GIS, created thousands of acres of protected areas, hosted 2000 students, researchers and volunteers from 66 countries, and impacted the lives of thousands of people in our region: the Serra do Brigadeiro mountains.

 Our alumni (we call them Iracambistas,) can be found across the world in academia, business, the arts, government, and international organizations.
 They work as doctors, teachers, lawyers, scientists, personal coaches, writers, film makers, GIS techies, farmers, and all manner of activities directed at making the world a better place.
-Whether you spend a week with us, or six months, you will go out enriched, and you will enrich your surrounding, wherever they may be.
+Whether you spend a week with us, or six months, you will go out enriched, and you will enrich your surroundings, wherever they may be.

 Facilities in the Iracambi Rainforest Conservation and Research Center include accommodation for 28 researchers, volunteers and visitors, classroom/computer lab, field laboratory, our multi-use Forest House, restaurant, forest nursery, system of forest trails and a GIS.